toggledbits/sockproxyd/README.md

 The above shows three connections.
 The first line shows a connection from a Vera host to an email server on port 25.
 The second line with the "*" to the left of its ID is the current connection (on which the STAT command was run).
 The third line is a connection from a Vera host to an HTD gateway on port 10006.
 Notice the two Vera connections have different device/service/actions for notification.

-## Starting sockproxyd
+## Starting sockproxyd (openLuup)

+Vera users: the best way to install the proxy is to simply install the SockProxy plugin.
+This section is not for you.

-The daemon is meant to be started at system startup (e.g. from `/etc/init.d` on legacy Veras).
+The daemon is meant to be started at system startup, and before openLuup is started.

 The following command line options are supported: